MicrosoftDocs/m365copilot-docs/docs/overview-business-applications.md

 1. Obtain the appropriate number of [Copilot for Microsoft 365 licenses](/microsoft-365-copilot/microsoft-365-copilot-setup#provision-copilot-for-microsoft-365-licenses).

 1. [Enable copilots and generative AI features](/power-platform/admin/geographical-availability-copilot) by consenting to moving data across regions as applicable.

-1. Raise a support ticket with title "Enable Copilot plugins for tenants" to prepare your tenant for plugins.
-Once the ticket is resolved, it may take up to 12 hours for the changes to take effect.
-Once the "Dynamics 365" app appears in the list of available apps in Microsoft 365 admin center's **Settings**->**Integrated apps**, plugins have been enabled.

 ## Deploy a plugin